Phildo/expandpass/README.md

 expandpass is a simple string-expander.
 Useful for cracking passwords you kinda-remember.

-#HOW IT WORKS:
+# HOW IT WORKS:

-You define a seed file, and give it to expandpass as an argument (default is "seed.txt") `expandpass -i path/to/seed.txt`
+You define a seed file, and give it to expandpass as an argument (default is `seed.txt`)

+`expandpass -i path/to/seed.txt`

-It outputs the full expansion of that seed to stdout (or, you can define an output file with `-o path/to/output.txt`).
+It outputs the full expansion of that seed to stdout, or you can define an output file with

+`expandpass -o path/to/output.txt`

-#THE SEED:
+# THE SEED:

-The most basic atom of a seed is a String, specified with ""
+The most basic atom of a seed is a *String*, specified with `""`

 Seed File:
 ```